webdeveric/wp-starter/readme.md

 ### Local development

-If you have [Docker](https://docs.docker.com/engine/installation/) and [Docker Compose](https://docs.docker.com/compose/install/) you can run `docker-compose up dev` to get started quickly.
+I've included a [Dockerfile](Dockerfile) that is based on `php:7.1-apache`.
+Some additional modules, such as Xdebug, APC, and APCu are also installed.

-I've included a sample DB.
-It will be created the first time you run `up`.
+A sample DB is also included.
+It will be created when you build.

-The username and password are both `wp`.
+The WordPress username and password are both `wp`.

-To install dependencies, you can run `docker-compose run --rm composer install`
+To get started, run `make install` then `make dev`.

+You may want to view the [Makefile](Makefile) to see all the commands.

 ## Useful links